troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 * --imdb-pass=s
 Local password to use, default imdb
 * --imdb-dir=s
-MySQL secure directory containing the imdb downloaded files.
+MySQL secure directory containing the IMDB downloaded files.
 The grabber needs access to this directory.
+Default is `/var/db/mysql_secure`.
 * --imdb-download=s
-Periodically download imdb files.
+Periodically download IMDB files.
 Options are "day", "week", "month", "quarter", "half", "year".
 This will download in to the mysql secure directory (typically `/var/db/mysql_secure`) and you need write access to this directory.
 This can be done via `setfacl`, or (for single user systems), the tvheadend process could be given write access to the directory via `chgrp tvheadend /var/db/mysql_secure && chmod g+rwx /var/db/mysql_secure`.
+Since IMDB normally has details for future episodes/movies already, it's recommended to not download more frequently than every month.

 Extra Options
 -------------